Examples ¶

-The following sections provide examples of how ODS can represent specific use cases.
-The inclusion of these examples should not be as an indication that this is the only way to represent these use cases with ODS.
+The following sections provide examples of how TODS can represent specific use cases.
+The inclusion of these examples should not be as an indication that this is the only way to represent these use cases with TODS.
 If you have questions about a use case not represented here, please feel free to create an issue in GitHub.

 In this example, a bus driver is assigned to run 10000, which has four revenue trips on two pieces, all on the same block.
 The run also includes a pull-out, a pull-back, a pre-trip inspection, and a lunch break between the two pieces.